Blockchain Projects Regulation in Europe 1

 Blockchain Projects Regulation in Europe

-Blockchain Projects Regulation in EuropeOver a decade ago blockchain technology, or Distributed Ledger Technology (DLT), was put into the limelight by the first and most popular cryptocurrency Bitcoin where it was utilised as a public transaction ledger.
-Since then it’s been used to build innovative projects in healthcare, cybersecurity, entertainment, voting, payments, supply chain and other areas.
+It is more than a decade since blockchain, or otherwise known as Distributed Ledger Technology, was brought to the fore by the first and most popular cryptocurrency, Bitcoin, where it was used as a public transaction ledger.
+Since then, many projects have cropped up with innovation in health, cybersecurity, entertainment, voting, and even in payments, supply chain, among others.

-A blockchain can be either permissionless or permissioned.
-While a permissionless blockchain is publicly accessible and allows any party to join the network without being vetted, a permissioned blockchain is controlled by a ledger administrator who evaluates the participation of each party.
-Adoption of any type of blockchain transforms human-based trust models into algorithm-based trust models which can improve transparency, increase operational efficiency and consequently lead to reduction of costs.
+A blockchain may be permissionless or permissioned.
+While a permissionless blockchain is an open network and doesn’t allow any party to join without vetting, a permissioned blockchain is controlled by an administrator of the ledger who screens the participation of each party.
+The adoption of any form of blockchain transforms human-based trust models into algorithm-based trust models, which may enhance transparency and raise levels of operational efficiency, leading to cost reductions.

-Due to its inherent nature, blockchain technology solves such problems as:
+Due to its very nature, blockchain technology provides a solution to such problems as:

-• Data security – decentralised storage units are immune to security breach as there is no way to compromise or steal the data stored on a blockchain
+• Data security: decentralized storage units are immune to security breach because the data stored on a blockchain simply cannot be tampered with or stolen.

-At the EU level, there is a need for the harmonisation of blockchain legislation across the member states.
-The European Blockchain Partnership (EBP) is responsible for fostering collaboration between the EU countries and is currently partnering with the European Commission to design a pan-European regulatory sandbox for use cases within the European Blockchain Services Infrastructure (EBSI) and outside of it.
-The use cases include data portability, business-to-business data spaces, smart contracts, and digital identity in such sectors as healthcare, environment, mobility and energy.
-The sandbox should be launched in 2022.
+It even calls for harmonization at the EU level in blockchain legislation within the member states.
+The European Blockchain Partnership-EBP is a vehicle to promote collaboration among the EU countries.
+Presently, it collaborates with the European Commission to develop a pan-European regulatory sandbox for both the EBSI use cases and those outside EBSI.
+Only some examples of use cases may include data portability, business-to-business data spaces, smart contracts, and digital identity for fields like healthcare, environment, mobility, and energy.
+This sandbox’s launch date should be in 2022.

-However, at present, the most urgent concerns of the EU authorities are crypto-related AML/CFT regulations and the integrity of financial markets, reflected in the 6th Anti-Money Laundering Directive (6AMLD) and the recent proposal of a pilot regime for market infrastructures.
-Blockchain-based projects are yet to possibly become a separately regulated area as the application of this disrupting technology starts to reveal its challenges which could be potentially solved through a standardised and yet dynamic regulatory approach.
+Currently, however, the most urgent issues from EU authorities regarding crypto-related AML/CFT regulations and the integrity of the financial markets are under the 6th Anti-Money Laundering Directive (6AMLD) and the recent Proposal of a Pilot Regime for market infrastructures.
+Blockchain-based projects are yet to possibly become a separately regulated area, as the application of this disrupting technology starts to reveal its challenges that could be potentially solved through a standardized and yet dynamic regulatory approach.

 Lithuania

-Thanks to the government’s positive approach, Lithuanian blockchain ecosystem already boasts plenty of successful startups willing to collaborate with and provide the most innovative services to new blockchain project creators which can accelerate and sustain their growth.
+Thanks to the government’s positive approach, the Lithuanian blockchain ecosystem already has plenty of successful startups willing to collaborate with and provide the most innovative services to new blockchain project creators, which can accelerate and sustain their growth.

-Last year the Crypto Economy Organisation, the BCCS cluster and its member SuperHow founded the first Lithuanian blockchain competence centre Blockchain Lithuania.
-Its goal is to unite representatives of the private and public sectors and create and implement innovative solutions based on blockchain technology.
-Blockchain entrepreneurs are given an opportunity to join the fast-growing community as well as gain access to the relevant research and professional development courses aimed at growing relevant business competencies as well as the talent pool.
+Last year, the Crypto Economy Organisation, BCCS cluster and its member SuperHow founded the very first Lithuanian blockchain competence centre Blockchain Lithuania.
+Its goal is uniting private and public sectors in the development and implementation of innovative blockchain technology-based solutions.
+With this, blockchain entrepreneurs get the opportunity to enter into a fast-growing community that provides access to relevant research and professional development courses in developing relevant business competencies and the talent pool.

-The Bank of Lithuania, Lithuania’s financial market regulator, has developed a blockchain-based technological sandbox LBChain, the aim of which is to serve Fintech market participants by providing regulatory and technological infrastructure that allows testing of new business solutions in a controlled environment.
-Startups and maturing companies are enabled to conduct blockchain-related research, experiment with new solutions and offer their innovations to customers.
+The Bank of Lithuania, a Lithuanian financial market regulator, developed the blockchain-based technological sandbox LBChain, with the aim of serving Fintech market participants in providing regulatory and technological infrastructure to test new business solutions in a controlled environment.
+Thus, startups and maturing companies are enabled to carry on blockchain-related research, experiment with new solutions, and offer their innovations to customers.

-When it comes to the formation of a blockchain-related company, the majority of the steps are identical to the establishment of companies planning to engage in traditional activities.
-The most popular legal business structure in Lithuania is a Private Limited Liability Company (UAB) which you can establish electronically within days using templates founding documents through the self-service system of the State Enterprise Centre of Registers.
+In general, when it comes to the establishment of an enterprise related to blockchain, most of the actions are alike with founding companies that would plan traditional activity.
+The most popular form of business entity in Lithuania is a Private Limited Liability Company (UAB).
+It can be founded electronically in a matter of days using templates of founding documents through the self-service system of the State Enterprise Centre of Registers.

-In addition to the usual company formation steps, depending on your chosen business activities, you may need to take one more essential step – obtain a licence.
-For instance, companies engaging in crypto-related economic activities can’t operate in Lithuania without having a crypto licence which can be granted within a month with no application fees.
+Depending on your chosen business activities, apart from the usual steps of company formation, you may need to take one more essential step – obtain a licence.
+For example, companies that provide crypto-related economic activities cannot be carried out in Lithuania without having a crypto license can be granted within a month with no application fees.
+The procedure is very fast and smooth.
 There are no annual supervision fees either.

-• Crypto Wallet Exchange Licence, enabling licensees to manage crypto wallets possessed by their customers
+• Crypto Wallet Exchange Licence, in order for licensees to be able to provide custodial crypto wallet services for their customers.

-Lithuanian economy is ranked 6th in the EU for ease of paying taxes which makes it a favourable jurisdiction for running a blockchain-related business.
-The State Tax Inspectorate, Lithuania’s national tax authority, hasn’t introduced any blockchain-specific taxes.
-All companies engaging in blockchain-related economic activities are subject to paying such general taxes as the Corporate Income Tax (15%) and VAT (21%).
+Among EU countries, Lithuanian economy ranks 6th for ease of paying taxes, which puts it as one of the most favorable jurisdictions for running a blockchain-related business.
+The State Tax Inspectorate under the Ministry of Finance is Lithuania’s national tax authority hasn’t introduced any blockchain-specific taxes yet.
+All the companies involved in blockchain-related economic activities are obliged to pay general taxes: Corporate Income Tax – 15%, VAT – 21%.

-They also have the right to access such tax reliefs as 200% allowance on the volume of eligible R&D expenses.
-Free economic zone companies whose capital investments amount to at least 1 mill.
-EUR are exempt from the Corporate Income Tax for 10 taxable periods beginning with the tax period in which such amount was reached, and are subject to a 50% reduction in the Corporate Income Tax rate for six subsequent tax periods.
+They also benefit from such tax advantages as 200% allowance on the volume of qualified R&D expenses.
+FEZ enterprises whose capital investments have reached at least 1 mill.
+EUR are fully exempt from paying the Corporate Income Tax in the course of 10 taxable periods, starting with the tax period in which the investment sum reached the mentioned threshold, and enjoy a 50% reduction of the Corporate Income Tax rate for six more subsequent years.

 Estonia

-The regulation of blockchain technology heavily depends on the nature of products and services that it underlies, which is why it’s best to carefully examine legislation specific to your chosen sector or industry.
-Our team here at Regulated United Europe (RUE) will be delighted to provide a tailored consultation, should you need comprehensive legal advice.
+Since the legislation of blockchain technology heavily relies on the nature of the products and services it underlies, it would be best to look carefully at legislation specific to your chosen sector or industry.
+If you need further legal consultative services regarding the information provided, feel free to contact us here at Regulated United Europe.

-In terms of the crypto regulations, no crypto activities can be initiated in Estonia without obtaining a crypto licence.
-Crypto licences are issued by Estonia’s Financial Intelligence Unit (FIU) to those who are prepared to pay a state fee of 10,000 EUR and are willing to wait up to three months.
-In case of updates applied to an existing licence, a state fee of 4,000 EUR is charged.
+As for crypto regulation, no crypto activities can be initiated in Estonia without obtaining a crypto license.
+Crypto-licenses are issued by Estonia’s Financial Intelligence Unit to those that are ready to pay a state fee of 10,000 EUR and are willing to wait up to three months.
+In case updates are applied to an already existing license, the state fee charged is 4,000 EUR.

-Estonia has been consistently ranked first in the International Tax Competitiveness Index which translates into low tax burdens on business investment and a sufficient level of neutrality through a well-structured framework of tax codes.
-The Estonian tax system is supervised and administered by the Estonian Tax and Customs Board (ETCB) who hasn’t yet introduced any taxation framework specific to blockchain technology.
+Estonia has been ranked at the top for many years in the International Tax Competitiveness Index, which means there are low tax burdens on business investment and a sufficient level of neutrality via a well-structured framework of tax codes.
+The Estonian tax system is supervised and administered by the Estonian Tax and Customs Board who hasn’t yet introduced any taxation framework specific to blockchain technology.

-Blockchain companies are subject to paying the same general taxes as other businesses.
-The standard Corporate Income Tax rate is 20% but it’s not levied on retained and reinvested corporate profits which is certainly beneficial to growth-oriented blockchain companies.
-However, it’s important to note that depending on the sector which your blockchain project is aiming to provide a solution for, specific taxes may apply.
+Blockchain companies are liable to pay the same general taxes as any other business.
+Standard Corporate Income Tax rate is 20% but it’s not levied on retained and reinvested corporate profits, what definitely is beneficial to growth-oriented blockchain companies.
+The important thing to note, however, is that depending on the industry to which your blockchain project is trying to provide a solution, some taxes may come into play.

 Switzerland

-The aim of the Association is to build the world’s leading blockchain ecosystem through the facilitation of collaboration between the market participants and authorities.
-When it comes to measuring their success, the numbers speak for themselves – today Switzerland’s blockchain industry boasts 14 companies with a valuation of over 1 bln.
-USD (over 932 mill.
+The purpose of the Association is to enable the creation of the world’s best blockchain ecosystem by facilitating collaboration among market participants and authorities.
+As for the key performance indicators of their work, the figures speak volumes – today Switzerland’s blockchain sector already comprises 14 companies with a valuation of over 1 bln.
+USD (more than 932 mill.
 EUR).

-Switzerland-based blockchain companies can certainly benefit from the decentralised taxation system.
-Taxes in Switzerland are generally administered by the Federal Tax Administration (FTA), the cantons and the municipalities.
-Each canton has a different taxation framework which means that the tax rates will vary depending on your chosen location for your blockchain company and the purpose of your business activities.
+Switzerland-based blockchain companies will, of course, be able to benefit from the decentralized taxation system.
+Generally speaking, taxes in Switzerland are handled by the Federal Tax Administration FTA, the cantons, and the municipalities.
+Each has a different tax system, and hence tax rates are dependent upon the location of choice for your blockchain company and, of course, the purpose of your business activities.

-In Zug, the epicentre of blockchain-based businesses and the birthplace of Ethereum, cryptocurrencies are more eagerly adopted.
-For instance, taxes can already be paid in cryptocurrency.
-Salaries paid in cryptocurrency are subject to the Income Tax (approx. 23%) which must be reflected in the salary statement.
-All cryptocurrencies must be declared as other funds and are subject to the Wealth Tax (up to 3%).
+Cryptocurrencies are more avidly adopted there.
+Among other things, taxes can already be paid in cryptocurrency.
+Salaries paid in cryptocurrency are levied with Income Tax (approx. 23%) that shall be indicated on the salary statement.
+All cryptocurrencies are to be declared as other funds and shall be subject to the Wealth Tax of up to 3%.

-On the other hand, establishing a blockchain-based company in Switzerland might be rather costly.
-For instance, cryptocurrency companies planning to start operating in Switzerland must have the minimum share capital of 300,000 CHF (approx. 289,000 EUR) and obtain a Fintech licence from the Swiss Financial Market Supervisory Authority (FINMA).
+On the other hand, founding a blockchain company in Switzerland may be quite expensive.
+For example, the minimum share capital of the cryptocurrency companies intending to begin their activities in Switzerland is 300,000 CHF (approximately 289,000 EUR) and they must obtain a Fintech license from the Swiss Financial Market Supervisory Authority (FINMA).

-The application fees start from 1,750 EUR and the duration of the application process can take several months as it heavily depends on the complexity of the project and the quality of the application.
-Successful applicants are also subject to paying an annual supervisory fee of at least 3,500 EUR.
+The application fees start from 1,750 EUR, and the duration could take several months since it depends heavily on the project’s complexity and the quality of the application.
+Successful applicants are further subject to paying an annual supervisory fee of at least 3,500 EUR.

 Poland

-Applications may only be submitted electronically via the Electronic Platform of Public Administration Services (ePUAP).
-If a crypto company is capable of satisfying all the legal requirements, it will be included in the Register within 14 days from the date of receipt of the application.
-The application fee is applied in the form of the Stamp Duty in the amount of 616 PLN (approx. 133 EUR).
-There are no crypto supervision fees.
+Applications can be submitted only in electronic form through the Electronic Platform of Public Administration Services- ePUAP.
+If a crypto company is able to fulfill all the formal requirements, it will be entered in the Register within 14 days from the date of submitting the application.
+The application fee is paid in the form of Stamp Duty in the amount of 616 PLN (approx. 133 EUR).
+No supervision fees regarding crypto activity are imposed.

-Other blockchain-based companies can be established following the procedures identical to the process of establishing a company for any other economic activity.
-The most popular legal business structure in Poland is a Limited Liability Company (Sp z.o.o) which can be founded within several weeks by one or more resident or non-resident shareholders.
-It’s important to note that some blockchain companies may be required to obtain a permission or a licence specific to the sector which their blockchain project is solving a problem for.
+Other blockchain-type companies may be established in line with the procedures that are identical for the incorporation of a company in any other form of economic activity.
+The most popular legal type of business entity in Poland is a Limited Liability Company (Sp. z.o.o.), which can be founded within several weeks by one or more resident or non-resident shareholders.
+It is important to note, however, that a number of blockchain companies will require permission or a license for the particular sector their blockchain project is solving a problem for.

-In Poland, there is no blockchain-specific tax and all companies engaging in blockchain-related activities are normally subject to paying general taxes.
-The most common taxes applicable to a Polish Limited Liability Company include Corporate Income Tax (19%), VAT (23%), Dividend Withholding Tax (19%) and Social Insurance (1,61%-2,49%).
+There is no special blockchain tax in Poland, and all the companies operating in the field of blockchain are obliged to pay the main taxes.
+Some the most common taxes applicable to a Polish Limited Liability Company have Corporate Income Tax-19%, VAT-23%, Dividend Withholding Tax-19%, and Social Insurance-1.61%-2.49%.

-Another supportive initiative – the Innovation Hub where the the Polish Financial Supervision Authority consults financial market companies operating in Fintech, Suptech and Regtech as well as provides virtual sandboxes to underpin the development of new startups.
+Another supporting initiative is Innovation Hub, the place where the Polish Financial Supervision Authority consults the financial market companies operating in Fintech, Suptech, and Regtech and provides virtual sandboxes with a view to creating new startups.

 UK

-Those who prefer to dive into the booming crypto industry, shall be prepared to adhere to strict AML/CFT regulations.
-All companies planning to carry out crypto activities in the UK must register with the Financial Conduct Authority (FCA) in order to obtain the Part 4A Permission authorisation.
-The applications are submitted via Connect along with all the required documents.
-The process takes up to six months and the application fees range from 2,000 GBP to 10,000 GBP.
+Those who would like to jump into the ever-booming crypto industry would have to be ready to follow strict AML/CFT regulations.
+All businesses that plan crypto activity in the UK need to be registered with the Financial Conduct Authority (FCA) for the Part 4A Permission authorisation.
+The applications are filed through Connect, together with all the documents and information.
+It takes up to six months and the application fees vary from 2,000 GBP up to 10,000 GBP.

-The FCA offers support through the Innovation Hub to those blockchain companies who’re looking to launch innovative financial products and services in the UK and are in need of learning about the applicable legislation.
+FCA also provides assistance to those blockchain companies that seek to launch innovative financial products and services in the UK and who require guidance regarding the applicable legislation through the Innovation Hub

-• Regulatory Sandbox – designed to provide access to regulatory expertise and enable testing of innovative solutions in the financial market with real consumers
+Regulatory Sandbox A facility that allows businesses to draw upon regulatory expertise and test their innovative solutions in the financial market with real consumers.

-• Innovation Pathways – created to explain the complexities of regulations, including the implications for blockchain-based business models, particularly when products or services don’t fall under one clear regulatory framework
+Innovation Pathways Designed to help explain the complexity of regulations, including implications for blockchain business models, where products or services do not fit neatly within one regulatory regime.

-• Digital Sandbox – built to provide access to a variety of synthetic data sets needed to test and validate prototype technology solutions that can be observed by regulators and other interested parties
+Digital Sandbox Provides access to a variety of synthetic data sets required for testing and validation of prototype technology solutions from regulators and other interested parties in a manner that is observable.

-All innovative businesses, newly authorised by the FCA, are also supported and supervised by the Early and High Growth Oversight initiative.
-The aim is to provide guidance in meeting new regulatory obligations in the first few years after authorisation.
+All innovative businesses which are newly authorised by the FCA are also supported and overseen by the Early and High Growth Oversight initiative.
+This provides guidance on how to meet new regulatory obligations in the first few years following authorisation.

-Apart from sector-specific licensing, the process of establishing a blockchain company in the UK is nearly identical to starting any other type of business.
-One of the most popular legal business structures in the UK is a Private Limited Company (Ltd) which can be set up from abroad and has no requirements for a minimum share capital.
-It’s mandatory to have at least one shareholder and one director who can be the same person and a non-resident of the UK.
+The rest of the process for setting up a blockchain business in the UK is, other than the licensing related to the sectors, almost exactly the same as for any other type of business.
+One of the most used legal business forms in the UK is a Private Limited Company (Ltd), which can be incorporated remotely without requirements to a minimum share capital.
+The minimum requirement is to have at least one shareholder and one director, who can be one person and also a non-resident of the United Kingdom.

 Ireland

-Crypto companies are regulated to some extent.
-To ensure compliance with the AML/CFT legislation, the Central Bank of Ireland maintains the Registry of Virtual Asset Service Providers (VASPs) which crypto businesses can get into by submitting a VASP pre-registration form.
-Neither application, nor supervision fees are applied which is advantageous to startups.
-The duration of the application process varies based on the number of pending applications and the applicant’s ability to submit all the required information.
+Crypto companies are subjected to some regulation.
+With the AML/CFT legislation in mind, the Central Bank of Ireland maintains the Registry of Virtual Asset Service Providers (VASPs) in which crypto businesses may enter by filing a VASP pre-registration form.
+No application and supervisory fees are taken; quite a pleasing fact for startups.
+The length of the processing time is directly proportional to the queue of pending applications and your ability to provide all the necessary material.

 Cyprus

-Cypriot regulatory framework is currently focused on cryptocurrency businesses, while other blockchain application areas aren’t separately regulated.
-In spite of it, blockchain technology is slowly penetrating such areas as gaming, e-commerce and telecommunication.
+CyprusNowadays, the Cypriot regulatory framework focuses on cryptocurrency businesses, while other fields of blockchain application are not separately regulated.
+Despite this, blockchain technology is finding its way into various fields like gaming, e-commerce, and telecommunications.

-Companies planning to start crypto-related economic activities in Cyprus must comply with the AML/CFT Law and register with the Cyprus Securities and Exchange Commission (CySEC) as crypto asset service providers (CASPs) by submitting an application form.
-The application fee is 10,000 EUR which also includes the first year’s registration fee.
-The annual renewal of registration costs 5,000 EUR.
+Firms that want to start crypto-related economic activities in Cyprus should comply with the AML/CFT Law and become registered as crypto asset service providers with the Cyprus Securities and Exchange Commission (CySEC) by submitting an application form.
+An application fee is 10,000 EUR and also includes the fee for registration for the first year.
+The renewal of registration on a yearly basis will also entail a fee of 5,000 EUR.

-The applications are processed within six months, provided that all the mandatory information is supplied in an orderly manner.
-There are three categories of crypto licences and depending on the licence, requirements for the initial capital range from 50,000 EUR to 150,000 EUR.
-Having at least four directors and appropriate operational policies in place are also mandatory.
+These applications are processed within six months, given that all the required information is provided in an orderly fashion.
+There are three types of crypto licenses and, depending on the licence, the requirements for initial capital range between 50,000 EUR and 150,000 EUR.
+The statutory requirements are a minimum of four directors, with appropriate operational policies being in place.

-Companies intending to start blockchain-related economic activities in other sectors normally aren’t required to possess any minimum initial capital and they can have at least one director and a secretary.
-Other general company formation requirements include a fully operational office in Cyprus, local bank account, submission of an application to the Cyprus Registrar of Companies and company registration fees.
+Companies that intend to start blockchain-related economic activities in other sectors are generally not required to have any minimum share capital and may have at least one director and a secretary.
+Other general company formation requirements include a fully functional office in Cyprus, a local bank account, the submission of an application with the Cyprus Registrar of Companies and the company registration fees.

-Tax treatment of blockchain products and services depends on the nature of their application and the residency status of a company.
-Currently most of the blockchain companies are subject to paying such general taxes as Corporate Income Tax (12,5%), Capital Gains Tax (20%), VAT (19%) and Special Defence Contribution (3%).
-Cypriot Tax Department hasn’t introduced any blockchain-specific taxes.
+The tax treatment of blockchain products and services depends on the nature of their application and also on the residency status of the company.
+Currently, most of the blockchain companies are subject to the payment of such general taxes as Corporate Income Tax – 12.5%, Capital Gains Tax – 20%, VAT – 19%, Special Defence Contribution – 3%.
+The Cypriot Tax Department hasn’t introduced any blockchain-specific taxes.

 Malta

-The Malta Digital Innovation Authority Act (the MDIA Act) defines the formation of the Malta Digital Innovation Authority (MDIA) whose core responsibility is to promote the development of such technological innovations as blockchain as well as exercise supervisory and regulatory functions.
-Consistency in supervision shall lead to faster and safer adoption of blockchain-based products and services.
+The Malta Digital Innovation Authority Act-the MDIA Act-mandates the establishment of the Malta Digital Innovation Authority, whose lead role will be to promote the creation of such technology innovations as blockchain, apart from assuming supervisory and regulatory functions.
+Uniformity in supervision will result in quicker and safer adoption of blockchain-based products and services.

-The Innovative Technology Arrangements and Services Act (the ITAS Act) lays out principles for the registration and behaviour of innovative technology service providers.
-The principles pertain to the software and coding used in blockchain, smart contracts, technical administration and review services.
+The Innovative Technology Arrangements and Services Act (the ITAS Act) lays out principles concerning the registration and conduct of providers of innovative technology services.
+Principles concern the software and coding involved with blockchain, smart contracts, technical administration and review services.

-The Virtual Financial Assets Act (the VFA Act) focuses on the classification, licensing and operational principles of crypto-related business activities.
-It distinguishes three types of authorisations – registration of VFA agents who mediate between the authorities and VFA service providers, registration of whitepapers and applications of VFA service providers.
+The Virtual Financial Assets Act (the VFA Act) addresses issues on the classification, licencing, and operational principles of crypto-related entrepreneurial activities.
+It distinguishes three types of licencing – registration of VFA agents who act as an intermediary between the authorities and VFA service providers, and registration of whitepapers and applications of VFA service providers.

-The Maltese cryptocurrency industry is supervised by the Malta Financial Services Authority (MFSA) who’s responsible for the issuance of the authorisation.
-Companies planning to engage in crypto-related economic activities in Malta must comply with AML/CFT related requirements that are enforced by Malta’s Financial Intelligence Analysis Unit (FIAU) under the Prevention of Money Laundering Act and the Prevention of Money Laundering and Funding of Terrorism Regulations.
+The cryptocurrency industry in Malta is regulated by the Malta Financial Services Authority (MFSA) who are responsible for the issuance of the authorization.
+Companies that plan to conduct crypto-related economic activities in Malta will have to adhere to AML/CFT related requirements imposed by Malta’s Financial Intelligence Analysis Unit (FIAU) under the Prevention of Money Laundering Act and the Prevention of Money Laundering and Funding of Terrorism Regulations.

-Only then can they either register a whitepaper or apply for a licence through a registered VFA agent.
-The application process can take up to six months.
-Depending on VFA business classification, application fees vary from 3,000 EUR to 12,000 EUR.
-Successful registrants are required to pay annual fees that range from 2,750 EUR to 25,000 EUR.
+Only then is it possible to apply for either a whitepaper application or a licence application, through a registered Virtual Financial Assets agent.
+The application process may take as long as six months.
+With regards to the class of VFA business classification, the application fee ranges from 3,000 to 12,000 EUR.
+Annual fees for registrants are in the range from 2,750 to 25,000 EUR.

-Crypto licensees and other blockchain companies are obligated to pay general taxes, administered by the Commissioner for Revenue (CFR).
-Applicable taxes include Corporate Income Tax (35%), VAT (18%) and Stamp Duty (2-5%).
-While tax treatment of blockchain application in various industries is yet to be clarified, crypto companies can already reference CFR’s guidance on the Income Tax, Stamp Duty and VAT.
+Crypto licensees and other blockchain companies are required to pay general taxes, which are collected by the Commissioner for Revenue (CFR).
+Taxes that apply include Corporate Income Tax (35%), VAT (18%) and Stamp Duty (2-5%).
+Even though the tax treatment of blockchain application in several industries is still unclear, crypto companies can already rely on CFR’s clarifications on the Income Tax, Stamp Duty and VAT.

 Gibraltar

-The list of principles covers fitness and propriety, transparency in communication, adequacy of financial resources, risk management, effective corporate governance, security of systems and adherence to the AML/CFT policies.
+These are principles that deal with fitness and propriety, transparency in communications, adequacy of financial resources, risk management, effective corporate governance, security of systems, and AML/CFT policy observance.

-The Gibraltar Financial Services Commission (GFSC) is responsible for the enforcement of these principles through the issuance of DLT Providers licence.
-The process consists of the following stages: 1) pre-application engagement, 2) initial application assessment and 3) full application and presentation.
-During the second stage applicants are required to pay a non-refundable fee of 2,000 GBP (approx. 2,347 EUR).
+The set of principles is then enforced by the Gibraltar Financial Services Commission through the licensing of DLT Providers.
+The application process is divided into three stages: 1) pre-application engagement, 2) initial application assessment, and 3) full application and presentation.
+An applicant in the second stage has to pay a non-refundable fee of 2,000 GBP (approximately 2,347 EUR).

-Gibraltar continuously seeks to improve the regulation of blockchain-based businesses operating in the financial market through the introduction of new legislation.
-The Financial Services Law has been supplemented with the 10th Regulatory Principle which aims to combat market manipulation and insider trading.
-It requires all providers of blockchain products and services to operate in a way that maintains and enhances market integrity.
+Further, the jurisdiction of Gibraltar has been doing everything possible to improve the regulation of blockchain-based business conduct in the financial market through the implementation of new legislation.
+The 10th Regulatory Principle has been added to the Financial Services Law to take care of market manipulation and insider trading.
+In line with this principle, it shall be required that providers of blockchain products and services conduct their operations in a manner that promotes and enhances the integrity of the market.

-The government supports the adoption of blockchain technology through the New Technologies in Education (NTiE) group whose role is to offer relevant education, aimed at building a skilled workforce who could drive blockchain-based companies forward.
-The group was formed in partnership with the University of Gibraltar and several leading crypto businesses.
+The adoption of blockchain technology by the NTiE group is supported by the government, whose role is to offer relevant education and thus build a skilled workforce that could drive blockchain-based companies forward.
+The group was set up in partnership with the University of Gibraltar and a number of leading crypto businesses.

-Gibraltar’s taxes, namely Corporation Tax (12,5%), Social Insurance (20%) and Stamp Duty (0-3% for real estate or 10 GBP (12 EUR) per share) are administered by the Income Tax Office.
-Taxes aren’t levied on capital gains, sales, gifts, wealth, consumption and dividends.
-There’s no blockchain or crypto-specific tax either.
+Gibraltar imposes taxes on the following: Corporation Tax – 12,5%, Social Insurance – 20%, Stamp Duty – 0-3% of real estate or 10 GBP, 12 EUR per share.
+Taxes are under the control of the Income Tax Office.
+Exemptions include capital gains, sales, gifts, wealth, consumption and dividends.
+No blockchain or crypto-related tax is taken either.

-In the digitalised world, data security, transparency and integrity are becoming of paramount importance which is why blockchain technology has the potential to revolutionise a wide range of industries.
+Data security, transparency, and integrity are becoming of paramount importance in the digitalised world, for which blockchain technology can be positioned to revolutionize many industries.
 The application of it is still considered uncharted waters where various private and public sectors are experimenting with its utilisation.
-To avoid unexpected implications and maximise business success, every blockchain project should receive careful legal evaluation of risks and opportunities.
+With a view to avoiding unexpected implications and maximizing business success, every blockchain project should be the subject of careful legal risk and opportunity evaluation.

-If you’re determined to initiate a blockchain project in one of the European countries, our highly experienced and dynamic team of Regulated United Europe (RUE) is here to support you.
-We offer comprehensive advice on blockchain regulations, company formation, taxation and licensing.
-Furthermore, we’ll be more than happy to step in if you’re in need of accounting services.
-Rest assured, we guarantee efficiency, confidentiality as well as meticulous attention to every detail that impacts your business success.
-Contact us now to book a personalised consultation.
+If you’re determined to initiate a blockchain project in one of the European countries, our highly experienced and dynamic team of Regulated United Europe is here to support you.
+We can provide professional advice on blockchain regulations, company formation, taxation, and licensing.
+In addition, we are going to be happy to step in with accounting services should you need them.
+Rest assured that we guarantee efficiency, confidentiality, and careful attention to every detail that influences your business performance.
+Contact us to schedule a one-on-one consultation.

 RUE customer support team